Visiting All Saints? What to Expect

 Rite II is a more contemporary service.
 The service has music, uses contemporary English and is generally less formal.

-All Saint’s 10:15 AM Service alternates between the Parish of St. Agnes (1st & 3rd Sundays) and the Parish of St. Cyprian (2nd & 4th Sundays).
+All Saint’s services alternate between the Chapel of St. Agnes (1st & 3rd Sundays) and the Chapel of St. Cyprian (2nd & 4th Sundays).

 FELLOWSHIP AFTER THE 10:15 AM SERVICE